LIPP® Gas Accumulators

 - Stairways, ladders, platforms, connection pieces, manholes, etc.

-LIPP Gas Accumulators are built according to prevailing safety standards and are certified with the German DVGW approval.
+LIPP Gas Accumulators are built according to prevailing safety standards.

 Proven quality for non-pressurised storage of dry gas

 Lipp developed a system for the non-pressurised (up to max.
-5 mbar) storage of dry gas which has been used for over 300 projects worldwide over the past 30 years or more.
-Sizes from 100 to 5000 m³ are available according to the gas yield in each case.
+5 mbar) storage of dry gas which has been used for over 300 projects worldwide since the early 1970s.
+Sizes from 50 to 5000 m³ are available according to the gas yield in each case.

 The gas accumulator consists of two parts: